List of international trips made by David Cameron as Foreign Secretary

 This is a list of international visits undertaken by David Cameron (in office from November 2023 to July 2024) while serving as the Foreign Secretary.
 The list includes both private travel and official visits.
 The list includes only foreign travel which the Foreign Secretary made during his tenure in the position.
 During his tenure he has made a number of original visits, including being the first Minister to visit the Falkland Islands since 2016 and the first to ever visit Paraguay, Kyrgyzstan, Turkmenistan and Tajikistan.

 Summary

 Cameron visited 34 countries and territories during his tenure as Foreign Secretary.
-The number of visits per country or territory where Secretary Cameron traveled are:
+The number of visits per country or territory where Cameron traveled are: